JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 ## Overview

 This document provides operational insights and implementation details that complement the architecture documentation.
 These findings explain how the automated Terraform modules generate resources programmatically, eliminating the need for explicit resource blocks found in imperative Terraform approaches.
-All insights derive from analyzing the source code of the underlying pure function modules (zero-resource Terraform modules that perform computation without creating AWS infrastructure).
+All insights derive from analyzing the source code of the underlying pure function modules (zero-resource Terraform modules)—modules that create no AWS infrastructure but perform pure computation on input data structures.

+**Terminology Note:** Throughout this document:
+- **N** = number of Transit Gateways (TGWs), typically equal to number of regions
+- **V** = number of VPCs across all regions
+- **O(N²)** = TGW-level mesh adjacency complexity (N TGWs require N(N-1)/2 peering relationships)
+- **O(V²)** = VPC-level route propagation complexity (each VPC receives routes to V-1 other VPCs)
+- VPCs do not form a mesh adjacency graph; they inherit transitive reachability through the TGW mesh backbone

 ## Validation and Constraints